-For patients with high anxiety, we use anxiolysis, which is the use of a drug for the treatment of anxiety.
-It Really Works!
-You really can relax through your dental appointment.
-It Is Safe!
+For patients with high anxiety, we use diazepam (Valium), which is the use of a drug for the treatment of anxiety.
+It really works!
+You can truly relax through your dental appointment.
+It is safe!
 Dr. Kneib will give you a small pill prior to treatment, no intravenous tubes or needles.
 We typically will combine the drug with the use of nitrous oxide throughout the treatment.

-You will have little or no memory of the experience.
-You probably won't remember any sounds or smells.
+You will have relaxing memories of the experience.
 You will relax for up to five or six hours after taking the pill.
 The time you are relaxing will vary depending on your needed treatment.

-People who have difficulty getting numb will find that relax dentistry eliminates this problem.
+People who have difficulty getting numb will find that this relaxing dentistry eliminates this problem.

 Sedation dentistry is a safe way to reduce the fatigue of extended dental treatment requiring long visits.

 How does Sedation Dentistry work?